department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 </li>
 </ul>

-### What can be inscribed on a Civil War headstone or marker?
+### What's inscribed on a Civil War headstone or marker?

 Inscriptions for Union and Confederate soldiers are different.

-**Note:** No emblem or belief or additional inscription can be included on either a Union or Confederate headstone or marker.

-#### A Union inscription includes:
+**A Union inscription includes:**

 - A shield with the Veteran's name inscribed inside, in an arched style
-- Abbreviated military organization
+- The abbreviated military organization
-- Dates of birth and death (inscribed below shield)
+- Dates of birth and death (inscribed below the shield)

-#### A Confederate inscription includes:
+**A Confederate inscription includes:**

 - A Southern Cross of Honor at the top
-- Veteran's name, in an arched style
+- The Veteran's name, in an arched style
-- Abbreviated military organization
+- The abbreviated military organization
 - Dates of birth and death

+**Note:** No emblem of belief or additional inscription can be included on either a Union or Confederate headstone or marker.

 ### How do I apply for a Civil War or Spanish-American War headstone?

-To apply for a headstone or marker in a historical style, you'll need to show proof of the Veteran's military service.
+To apply for a headstone or marker in a historical style, you'll need to show proof of the Veteran's military service with detailed primary documentation.
+This can include Compiled Military Service Records (CMSR), details from official state files, federal pension documents, or land warrants.

-**To show proof of pre-World War I military service, you'll need to provide this information in your headstone or marker claim:**

-- Detailed primary documentation.
-Primary documentation may include Compiled Military Service Records (CMSR), details from official State files, Federal pension documents, or land warrants.

-###### If you don't have detailed primary documentation, you can request it through National Archives and Records Administration (NARA):
+If you don't have detailed primary documentation, you can request it through the [National Archives and Records Administration (NARA)](https://www.archives.gov/veterans/military-service-records/pre-ww-1-records).

-[Follow the instructions on the NARA website to order pre-World War I records.](https://www.archives.gov/veterans/military-service-records/pre-ww-1-records) Copies of CMSRs, Federal pension records, and other primary documentation can be ordered through NARA. <br>

 The fee for requesting records is between $25 and $75.
 Records get sent 60-90 days from the date of your request.